moby/moby/docs/sources/reference/builder.md

      ---> 1a5ffc17324d
     Successfully built 1a5ffc17324d

 When you're done with your build, you're ready to look into [*Pushing a repository to its registry*]( /userguide/dockerrepos/#image-push).

 ## Format

-Here is the format of the Dockerfile:
+Here is the format of the `Dockerfile`:

     # Comment
     INSTRUCTION arguments